 However, knowing your somatotype tells you very little about what your diet and training program should look like.

-It’s a subject you can quite happily file away in the “I don’t need to know anything about this” drawer.
+Somatotypes can’t predict how you should train and eat any more than astrology can predict your future, and it’s a subject you can happily file away in the “I don’t need to know anything about this” drawer.

 If you want less flab and more muscle when you look down at your abs (or where they should be), check out The Flat Belly Cheat Sheet.